MuhammadUmerKhan/Translatica-Multilingual-Text-Summary-Engine/README.md

 - 🌎 Improve summarization quality with newer transformer models.
 - 🔗 Integrate speech-to-text for real-time translation.
 - 🌐 Deploy as a browser extension or mobile app.
+- ⚙️ **Try more advanced Large Language Models (LLMs)** to enhance translation and summarization quality, as our current model choices were limited due to computational constraints.

 ---